Samk13/snippetshub/docs/guide/README.md

 [github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator)
 :::

-::: warning
+::: tip One more thing
-If you didn't notice already, you can switch to color mood of this site on the uper left corner 🌛
+If you didn't notice already, you can switch the color mood of this site on the uper left corner 🌛🌞
 :::